vanya-vasya/website-1/CRITICAL_DOMAIN_MIGRATION_REQUIRED.md

 # 🚨 CRITICAL: DOMAIN MIGRATION REQUIRED

-## Changes Applied: "nerbixa" → "zinvero" (32 occurrences)
+## Changes Applied: "zinvero" → "zinvero" (32 occurrences)

-All 32 occurrences of "nerbixa" have been replaced with "zinvero" in the following files:
+All 32 occurrences of "zinvero" have been replaced with "zinvero" in the following files:

 ### 📁 Files Modified
 1. `app/api/payment/networx/route.ts` - Payment URLs and webhooks